 During pregnancy, women experience a spike in testosterone which gradually declines after giving birth.
 Raised testosterone levels in pregnant women are thought to be associated with the growth factors involved with pregnancy and also the increased need to provide protection for babies after birth.

 Men naturally have higher levels of testosterone than women.
 Recent studies show that men who have or are expecting children generally display lower levels of testosterone than men who don’t.
 This decline in testosterone levels in fathers is thought to help with the bonding process between father and child by decreasing aggression and sex drive, making men more likely to focus on the baby’s needs.

-Lowered levels of testosterone is good news for moms too - along with an increased ability to focus on baby's needs, a decrease in this hormone also makes for more fathers who are more supportive of their partner’s needs.
+Lowered levels of testosterone are good news for moms too – along with an increased ability to focus on the baby’s needs, a decrease in this hormone also makes for more fathers who are more supportive of their partner’s needs.
 A win-win situation for everyone, in our opinion!

 Estradiol is associated with maternal behavior.
 All women experience significantly raised levels of this hormone during pregnancy and it is thought that these increases facilitate care and bonding.

-Lowered levels of estradiol in men with children requires further studies, but it may be linked to a decrease in testosterone, which is needed for the production of this hormone in men.
+Lowered levels of estradiol in men with children require further studies, but it may be linked to a decrease in testosterone, which is needed for the production of this hormone in men.